Cobb County Probation: Everything You Need to Know

 Marietta Municipal Court Probation

-For probation sentences of local ordinance violations, probationers must report to the Marietta Municipal Court Probation at 240 Lemon Street, Marietta, Georgia.
+For probation sentences of local ordinance violations, probationers must report to the Marietta Municipal Court Probation at 240 Lemon Street, Marietta, GA.

 The office hours of the Probation Department are Monday through Friday from 8 a.m. to 5 p.m.